HassanIT/java-3d-render/README.md

 An application built with Java and Swing.
 Used to render objects into 3d.

 ## Usage
-Compile the ThreeDRender.java file and use.
+Compile the ThreeDRender.java file.

 ## Options
-The current shape to be rendered is a sphere.
-The shape can be changed by adjusting the values accordingly.
+The current supported shape that can be rendered is a sphere.
+More shapes can be added to the java file by extending or adding for shape classes.
+The shape dimensions can be altered to change the render of the object.